 - Each member shall work a minimum of fifteen (15) hours per week for the co-op unless a special exemption is granted by a decision of the members.

-- Paid time off and maternity leave shall count in the determination of the time worked (e.g. if a member worked 10 hours in one week and requested 5 hours of paid time off, they would be deemed to have worked 15 hours in that week).
+- Paid time off and parental leave shall count in the determination of the time worked (e.g. if a member worked 10 hours in one week and requested 5 hours of paid time off, they would be deemed to have worked 15 hours in that week).

 - A member’s level of effort shall be calculated quarterly by computing the average number of hours worked per week in that quarter.